 On remand, NMFS made several structural changes to its jeopardy analysis.
 The 2004 BiOp's jeopardy analysis included in the environmental baseline for the proposed action the existing FCRPS, various supposedly nondiscretionary dam operations, and all past and present impacts from discretionary operations.
 NMFS also adopted a novel "reference operation" approach in the 2004 BiOp, purportedly in order to account for the existence of the FCRPS dams.
 The reference operation consisted of the dams and a hypothetical regime for operating them, which, according to NMFS, was the most beneficial to listed fishes of any possible operating regime.
-NMFS also found, though, that certain aspects of FCRPS operations were nondiscretionary, given the dams' existence, and that those aspects should not be considered part of the action under ESA review.
-Essentially, NMFS found that obligations under statutes besides the ESA - for such things as irrigation, flood control, and power generation were as immutable as the existence of the dams.
+NMFS also found, though, that certain aspects of FCRPS operations - such as operations relating to irrigation, flood control, and power generation - were nondiscretionary, given the dams' existence, and that those aspects should not be considered part of the action under ESA review.
 The BiOp offers little detail on the nature and extent of the purportedly nondiscretionary obligations or NMFS's basis for finding them to be nondiscretionary.

-Also, instead of assessing whether the listed fishes would be jeopardized by the aggregate of the proposed agency action, the environmental baseline, cumulative effects, and current status of the species, NMFS segregated its analysis, first evaluating whether the proposed agency action - consisting of only the proposed discretionary operation of the FCRPS - would have an appreciable net effect on a species.
+Also, instead of assessing whether the listed fish would be jeopardized by the aggregate of the proposed agency action, the environmental baseline, cumulative effects, and current status of the species, NMFS segregated its analysis, first evaluating whether the proposed agency action - consisting of only the proposed discretionary operation of the FCRPS would have an appreciable net effect on a species.
 It considered additional context only if it found such an effect.
-By using this so-called comparative approach rather than a more holistic, aggregate approach, NMFS concluded that the proposed action would not jeopardize the continued existence of the listed fishes.
+By using this so-called comparative approach rather than a more holistic, aggregate approach, NMFS concluded that the proposed action would not jeopardize the continued existence of the listed fish.
 Although the 2004 BiOp did not point to any improvement in the fishes' status or the impacts of FCRPS operations, its new approach attributed only a much smaller portion of the fishes' perilous condition to the proposed operations under review.
 The 2004 BiOp's jeopardy analysis also omitted any clear consideration of the impact of proposed operations on listed species' chances of recovery, which had been a prominent feature of earlier analyses.